xarray-contrib/xarray.dev/src/posts/flexible-indexing/index.md

 ## Alternatives to pandas.Index

-Importantly, a loop over all the coordinate values is not the only way to create an index.
-You might recognize that our coordinates can in fact be represented by a function `X(i)=2**i` where `i` is the integer position!
-Given that function we can quickly get measurement values at any position: `Y(X=8)` = `Y[log2(8)]` = `Y[3]=40`.
-Xarray now has a [CoordinateTransformIndex](https://xarray-indexes.readthedocs.io/blocks/transform.html) to handle this type of on-demand lookup of coordinate positions!
+There are many different indexing schemes and ways to generate an index.
+A basic approach is to run a loop over all coordinate values to create an _index:coordinate_ mapping, optionally identifying duplicates and sorting along the way.
+But, you might recognize that our example coordinates above can in fact be represented by a function `X(i)=2**i` where `i` is the integer position!
+Given that function we can quickly get measurement values at any coordinate: `Y(X=8)` = `Y[log2(8)]` = `Y[3]=40`.
+Xarray now has a [CoordinateTransformIndex](https://xarray-indexes.readthedocs.io/blocks/transform.html) to handle this type of on-demand calculation of coordinates!

 ### xarray RangeIndex

 A simple special case of `CoordinateTransformIndex` is a `RangeIndex` where coordinates can be defined by a start, stop, and uniform step size. _`pandas.RangeIndex` only supports integers_, whereas Xarray handles floating-point values.
-Coordinate look-up is performed on-the-fly rather than loading all values into memory up-front when creating a Dataset, which is critical for the example below that has a coordinate array of 7TB!
+Coordinate look-up is performed on-the-fly rather than loading all values into memory up-front when creating a Dataset, which is critical for the example below that has a coordinate array of 7 terabytes!

 ```python
 from xarray.indexes import RangeIndex